Swapnil-Trivedi/MOVING-AVERAGE_FILTER/README.md

 # MOVING_AVERAGE_FILTER
-Implementation and study of a Moving Average Filter to remove noise from sensor used in industrial appliacations.
+Implementation and study of a Moving Average Filter to remove noise from sensors used in industrial appliacations.

 ## INTRODUCTION
 Moving Average Filter : The moving average filter is a simple Low Pass FIR (Finite Impulse Response) filter commonly used for regulating an array of sampled data/signal.
 It takes M samples of input at a time and takes the average of those to produce a single output point.